Flame442/FlameCogs/README.md

 [Gamevoice](../master/README.md#gamevoice) | Make voice channels require playing a specific game in order to join.
 [Hangman](../master/README.md#hangman) | Play hangman with the bot.
 [Monopoly](../master/README.md#monopoly) | Play monopoly with up to 7 other people in your server.
+[Onlinestats](../master/README.md#onlinestats) | Information about what devices people are using to run discord.
 [Wordstats](../master/README.md#wordstats) | Track commonly used words by server and member.

 ## Battleship